mi-ano/Password-Locker/README.md

 | Choose option.                    | Select one of the options      | Enable feature for that option         |
 | Generate password.              | Select password generate option| New password                           |
 | Exit app.                        | Select exit choice             | App closes                             |

+##

+## Setup/Installation Requirements
+* To run the app use this in your terminal ;https://github.com/mi-ano/Password-Locker
+* Fork the data onto your own personal repository
+* Run ./run.py on your terminal